NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/02_aop_sdr_lessons/2a_intro_aop_gee_sdr/2a_intro_aop_sdr_rasters.md

 Click `Esc` to return to the code editor.
 Note that you can run the code either way, with the variable explicitly specified in the code editor, or imported as a variable, but we encourage you to leave the variable written out in the code, as this way is more reproducible.

 2) Set the visualization parameters - this specifies the band combination that is displayed, and other display options.
-For more detailed information, refer to the GEE documentation on [image visualization](https://developers.google.com/earth-engine/guides/image_visualization).
+For more detailed information, refer to the GEE documentation on <a href="https://developers.google.com/earth-engine/guides/image_visualization" target="_blank">image visualization</a>.

 To set the visualization parameters, we will create a new variable (called `visParams`).
 This variable is applied to the layer and determines what is displayed.
 In this we are setting the RGB bands to display - for this exercise we are setting them to red, green, and blue portions of the spectrum in order to show a True Color Image.
 You can change these bands to show a False Color Image or any band combination of interest.
-You can refer to NEON's lessons on [Multi-Band Rasters in R](https://www.neonscience.org/resources/learning-hub/tutorials/dc-multiband-rasters-r) or [RGB and False Color Images in Python](https://www.neonscience.org/resources/learning-hub/tutorials/neon-hsi-aop-functions-tiles-py) for more background on band stacking.
+You can refer to NEON's lessons on <a href="https://www.neonscience.org/resources/learning-hub/tutorials/dc-multiband-rasters-r" target="_blank">Multi-Band Rasters in R</a> or <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-hsi-aop-functions-tiles-py" target="_blank">RGB and False Color Images in Python</a> for more background on band stacking.

 ```javascript
 var visParams = {'min':2,'max':20,'gamma':0.9,'bands':['band053','band035','band019']};